Lulezer/Echlib-Library/README.md

 A **C/C++ library** designed to help beginners start making games.
 An easy-to-use and open-source **game development library**.

+- NOTE: I restarted Echlib from scratch because the previous version was messy, unoptimized, and difficult to extend.
+This new version features cleaner code and better performance, making it easier to build upon.

 ## Features

 ✔️ **Implemented** | ❌ **Planned / Under Consideration**